shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 ## Notes
 - These instructions assume that there is no MID-Server for ServiceNow, and that the ServiceNow instance and AAP can talk to each other directly over the public internet.
 - This has been tested with:
-  - Ansible Tower 3.6, 3.7, 3.8, AAP 2.0, 2.1, 2.2
+  - Ansible Tower 3.6, 3.7, 3.8, AAP 2.0, 2.1, 2.2, 2.3, 2.4
-  - ServiceNow Orlando, Paris, Quebec
+  - ServiceNow Orlando, Paris, Quebec, Vancouver

 - While the mid-server is an outbound connection from on-prem to the customer’s ServiceNow Instance, it subscribes to the “ECC Queue” allowing for bidirectional communication between an on-prem AAP and ServiceNow.
 Because it is polling, there can be a delay between the initiation of an action and the mid-server processing the request.

 - If you create outbound REST messages in ServiceNow you can choose to have that executed directly from the ServiceNow instance or via a mid-server.

 - If you have a subscription to ServiceNow’s Standard IntegrationHub pack, there is a spoke for integrating with AAP so you don't have to write you own API requests.